Original Billing

 Filling Out Work Comp Bills

-DaisyBill’s Revenue Cycle Management software walks users through the CMS-1500 or NCPDP form step-by-step to ensure completeness and compliance.
+daisyBill’s Revenue Cycle Management software walks users through the CMS-1500 or NCPDP form step-by-step to ensure completeness and compliance.
 Should you need to manually fill out a billing form, do not handwrite in fields for these forms.
 Instead, use a typewriter or printer for original bills.
 This is a DWC requirement.

 The California’s Division of Workers’ Compensation has directions for filling out all the fields in work comp forms.
 Find these directions in the CA DWC Medical Billing and Payment Guide, on the Field Tables in Appendix A to Section One.
 There are four sections, each covering one of the standard paper billing forms.